 How many people do 8-inch cakes feed?

-An 8-inch cake is a bit smaller than their 9-inch counterparts, so you won’t be able to feed as many people.
+An 8-inch cake is a bit smaller than its 9-inch counterparts, so you won’t be able to feed as many people.
 However, the difference isn’t too big.
 For generous sizes of 2 ½ inches, you will be able to serve 14 people.
 Smaller sizes, such as one inch, can serve up to 24 people.

 How much cake do I need for 15 guests?